Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation: Analysis of the stochastic Hopf bifurcation

-We have seen in Section \ref{sec:normalForm} that the tilt of the isochrons, as measured by the twist factor $\beta$, is associated with an increase of the diffusion coefficient in the phase in the BKE (\ref{eq:BKEIsochron}) by a factor $1 + \beta^2$.
+We have {\mkr discussed} in Section~\ref{sec:normalForm} {\mkr how} the tilt of the isochrons, as measured by the twist factor $\tilde \beta$, is associated with an increase of the diffusion coefficient in the phase in the Kolmogorov equation~\eqref{eq:BKEIsochron} by a factor $1 + \tilde \beta^2$.
 This simple result shows the importance of the underlying geometry of the drift and diffusion operators in the study of the ergodic properties of continuous Markov processes.
-The novel approach which will be followed in this section is to place the isochrons in the context of stochastic analysis and to show that, for fairly general nonlinear oscillators with diffusion, it is in fact the interaction of the stochastic forcing fields with the isochrons which determines whether hypoellipticity may hold and thus if the Markov semigroup is strongly Feller.
+The novel approach which is followed in this section is to place the isochrons in the context of stochastic analysis and to show in Theorem~\ref{thm:isoHypo} that, for fairly general nonlinear oscillators with diffusion, the smoothing and mixing effects of the noise may critically depend on the interaction of the stochastic forcing fields with the isochrons.

-First, recall that, according to Doob's theorem \cite{Doob1948}, the existence of {\mk at most one ergodic} invariant measure with a smooth Lebesgue density for a continuous Markov process can be proved from the \emph{regularity} of the Markov semigroup $P_t$ \citep[see e.g.~][Chap.~4]{DaPrato1996}.
-A result, due to \cite{KhasMinskii1960}, shows that the regularity of the Markov semigroup can in turn be insured from the \emph{irreducibility} and the \emph{strong Feller} property of the Markov semigroup, which can be proved from the \emph{controllability} of the corresponding control system \cite{Stroock1972a} and the H\"ormander theorem for hypoelliptic operators \cite{Hormander1968a}, respectively.
-For further reference, we recall the H\"ormander's bracket condition for an SDE on $\mathbb{R}^N$ {\mk written in its Stratonovich interpretation for $m$ independent 1D Wiener process $W_i$,}
+Recall that, according to Doob's theorem~\cite{Doob1948}, the existence of {\mk at most one ergodic} invariant measure with a smooth Lebesgue density for a continuous Markov process {\mkr is a consequence of} the \emph{regularity} of the Markov semigroup $P_t$; see e.g.~\cite[Chap.~4]{DaPrato1996}.
+A result, due to~\cite{KhasMinskii1960}, shows that the regularity of the Markov semigroup {\mkr is in turn ensured} from the \emph{irreducibility} and the \emph{strong Feller} property of the Markov semigroup.
+The {\mkr irreducibility and strong Feller properties follow from} the \emph{controllability} of the corresponding control system~\cite{Stroock1972a} the (hypo-)ellipticity of the operators, respectively.

+This well-known approach is used in Proposition~\ref{prop:eigen_below} to show that the measure $\mu$ with density $\rho_\infty$ given by~\eqref{eq:statDist} is the unique invariant measure of the SHE~\eqref{eq:HopfSDECart}.
+It is {\mkr recalled} in~\cite[Appendix~A.2]{Chekroun_al_RP2} {\mkr for the unfamiliar reader that along with \cite[Theorem 4]{Chekroun_al_RP2}} relating the smoothness and the strong mixing property of the invariant measure to the strong Feller and irreducibility properties of Markov semigroup.
+This approach is summarized {\mk here} by the diagram {\mk shown in} Fig.~\ref{fig:FellerIrreducibility}.

+Yet, the ellipticity of the Kolmogorov operator~\eqref{eq:HopfBKECart} stems from the fact that noise is added to both coordinates of the two-dimensional SHE~\eqref{eq:HopfSDECart}.
+To reveal the role played by the isochrons from a stochastic analysis perspective, we consider next degenerate cases in which noise is not added to both coordinates and study under which conditions the corresponding Markov semigroup is still strongly Feller and irreducible, and thus has a smooth density.}